refinedev/refine/documentation/blog/2023-02-20-refine-pixels-7.md

 ## Summary

 In this episode, we activated **refine**'s built-in audit logging feature by defining and passing the `auditLogProvider`prop to `<Refine />`.
-We we learned that **refine** implements audit logging from its resource mutation hooks by sending a log `params` object to the `auditProvider.create()` method, and when audit loggin is activated, every successful mutation creates an entry in the `logs` table.
+We we learned that **refine** implements audit logging from its resource mutation hooks by sending a log `params` object to the `auditProvider.create()` method, and when audit logging is activated, every successful mutation creates an entry in the `logs` table.

 We implemented audit logging for `create` actions of the `pixels` resource in our **Pixels** app and saved the entries in a `logs` table in our **Supabase** database.
 We then fetched the pixel creation logs for each canvas using the `useLoglist()` hook and displayed the in a modal.
 We leverage the `meta` property of the log `params` object in order to filter our `auditProvider.get()` request.